 - If you’re shooting in your office, make sure you warn the folks in the background that you may need to “pull a Spielberg” and ask them firmly to be quiet!

-- Deaden room reverberation by taping blankets to the walls.
-You could also invest in acoustic panels that help remove room reverberation.
+- Dampen room reverberation by taping blankets to the walls or invest in acoustic panels.

 A lavalier is a small microphone that clips onto your speaker’s shirt.
-Lavaliers are a great option if your talent is going to be moving around, and there are both wired and wireless versions.
+Lavaliers are a great option if your talent is going to be moving around, and you’ll also find that they provide minimal ambient noise, which can help save yourself from frustrations during post.
+With a variety of inexpensive options, you can choose between wired and wireless versions for whatever the occasion.

 At Wistia, we are constantly trying to make our production process more simple and less intimidating.
-That’s why we prefer to keep a shotgun mic positioned and ready for action in our studio.
+If we’re being honest, that’s why we prefer the shotgun microphone.
+The shotgun microphone is the most directional of microphone options.
+It has a very narrow pickup pattern, which means it picks up sound from the front and rejects sound from other directions.
+Point the shotgun microphone at something, and it’s going to focus on it like a laser beam.
+We keep one positioned and ready for action in our studio.
 With this setup, subjects can jump in and out of the space to shoot videos on the fly.

 We love the shotgun mic because it can be hidden outside of the shot (and the talent’s field of view), and it makes subjects' voices sound close and clear.
 It also picks up a bit of ambient noise to provide a nicely balanced soundtrack.
-We broke down our recording process using a Canon 5D on the blog.
+If you’re curious to know our mic of choice, we’ll have you know that it’s a Sennheiser ME66/K6 Shotgun microphone mounted on a boompole and paired with a Canon 5D.
+To hear all about our love for this dynamic duo, we broke down our recording process using a Canon 5D on the blog.